Shared library: Locating libraries at runtime

 Loaders for shared libraries vary widely in functionality.
 Some depend on the executable storing explicit paths to the libraries.
 Any change to the library naming or layout of the file system will cause these systems to fail.
 More commonly, only the name of the library (and not the path) is stored in the executable, with the operating system supplying a method to find the library on disk, based on some algorithm.

-If a shared library that an executable depends on is deleted, moved, or renamed, or if an incompatible version of the library is copied to a place that is earlier in the search, the executable would fail to load.
+If a shared library that an executable depends on is deleted, moved, or renamed, or if an incompatible version of the library is copied to a place earlier in the search, the executable would fail to load.
 This is called dependency hell, existing on many platforms.
 The (infamous) Windows variant is commonly known as DLL hell.
-This problem cannot occur if each version of each library is uniquely identified and each program references libraries only by their full unique identifiers.
+This problem cannot occur if each library version is uniquely identified and each program references libraries only by their full unique identifiers.
 The "DLL hell" problems with earlier Windows versions arose from using only the names of libraries, which were not guaranteed to be unique, to resolve dynamic links in programs.
-(To avoid "DLL hell", later versions of Windows rely largely on options for programs to install private DLLs—essentially a partial retreat from the use of shared libraries—along with mechanisms to prevent replacement of shared system DLLs with earlier versions of them.)
+(To avoid "DLL hell", later versions of Windows rely primarily on options for programs to install private DLLs—essentially a partial retreat from the use of shared libraries—along with mechanisms to prevent replacement of shared system DLLs with earlier versions.)